ullodessa/on_exit.h/README.md

 # on_exit.h
-After A. Alexandrescu on_exit macros
+After A. Alexandrescu on_exit macros.